Labskaus: Preparation

 Variations of the dish are also to be found in Scandinavia, generally without the use of herring.
 In Denmark, the dish is similar to the Bremen version, but without the herring and some times with added gravy.
 In Sweden, Lapskojs is a stew made with beef and mashed potatoes.
-In Norway, the word lapskaus more often refers to a variation of beef stew often made with gravy, or in some cases other types of stew, more or less identical to the Liverpudlian scouse.
+In Norway, the word lapskaus (nor) more often refers to a variation of beef stew often made with gravy, or in some cases other types of stew.